 And this is all while Rapunzel is submissive to her, mind.
 At the end of the movie, when Rapunzel realizes that her beloved "mother" has actually been her jailer for eighteen years, Mother Gothel resorts to tying Rapunzel up to keep her in line.
 Then she kills Eugene and blames Rapunzel for his death.

 The Lion King fans love to use this as their Freudian Excuse to sympathize with the bad guys.
 To justify Scar's actions, many fans give him an abusive or at least neglectful father.
 Considering that Scar's parents literally named him "trash", they may have a point.
 With Zira, itís even worse, varying from an absent father to one who purposefully tries to kill her.
-In canon, there's a lot to suggest that this happened to Nuka and possibly Vitani and Kovu.
 At the extreme opposite, the mothers tend to be extremely loving and devoted, yet powerless to end their child's suffering.
+In canon, there's a lot to suggest Zira herself did this to Nuka, Vitani, and Kovu, not least of all the way Kovu cowers in fear before her as both a child and an adult.

 Not in the film itself, but heavily implied in the prequel novel to Snow White and the Seven Dwarfs, Fairest of All, that Queen Grimhilde's father caused her to be extremely insecure of her beauty by refusing to acknowledge it, which ultimately drove her insane especially after her sisters created a magic mirror by fusing her father's spirit with it and become the vain maniac that she was in the film.